-AUB has received 90,000 Pfizer-BioNTech vaccine doses, freely available to unvaccinated members of the AUB community, including employees' households and close families, as well as selected and specific vulnerable populations.
+AUB has received 90,000 Pfizer-BioNTech vaccine doses as well as 297,000 Moderna (Spikevax) vaccine doses and 340,000 Johnson & Johnson’s Janssen vaccine doses, freely available to unvaccinated members of the AUB community, including employees' households and close families, as well as the extended community.

 We use social marketing as a framework to guide the development and implementation of the vaccination campaign.
 Social marketing is a theory-based and data-driven framework that integrates marketing concepts with other approaches to influence behaviors benefiting individuals and communities, guided by ethical principles.
 Social marketing is advocated by the World Health Organization's Sage Working Group on Vaccination Hesitancy and has been successfully employed to improve immunization.
 Experts have recently recommended using social marketing to guide the design and implementation of COVID-19 vaccination efforts and to increase vaccines demand.